medcomdk/ehmi/docs/assets/documents/egov/index.md

-# Governance for EHMI - MedCom's Enhanced Healthcare Messaging Infrastructure
+# EHMI Governance

 ***
     **Disclaimer**

-    **Minimal Viable Governance to be specified in 2024 and Governance in a broader sence through working groups 2024-2026**
+    **Minimal Viable Governance (MVG) to be specified in 2024 and final Governance in a broader sence through working groups 2024-2026**

 ***